IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/switch.md

 <!-- end: WebComponents -->

-The simplest way to start using the switch is as follows:
+The simplest way to start using the `Switch` is as follows:

 ```html
 <igc-switch></igc-switch>